timothy-debock/geoserver/doc/en/user/source/community/metadata/configuration.rst

             - publication
             - revision

-This configration results in the following GUI:
+This configuration results in the following GUI:

 .. figure:: images/basic-gui.png